This recipe for air fryer plantains

-Whether you are making fried plantains that are sweet or just learning how to make green fried plantains, the method is extremely easy, and you are minutes away from enjoying a healthy homemade snack.
+Whether you are making sweet fried plantains or just learning how to make green fried plantains, the method is straightforward, and you are minutes away from enjoying a healthy homemade snack.

-Fried plantains are The NUMBER ONE irresistible fried food in the Caribbean and Latin America.
-Whether you call them Plantains or Tostones, or maduros, the ending result is always delicious!
+Fried plantains are the most irresistible fried food in the Caribbean and Latin America.
+Whether you call them Plantains, Tostones, or maduros, the ending result is always delicious!

-There are studies that argue if plantains are classified as a fruit or as a vegetable.
+Some studies argue that plantains are classified as fruits or vegetables.
 They are very starchy when green.

 When they are yellow with black dots, they are compared more to a banana because of the sweet flavor, and because it also resembles a banana.